Zhenhao-Zhang/Zhenhao-Zhang.github.io/_pages/about.md

 I am Current a Second-year Master student in ShanghaiTech University under the supervision of [Prof. Ye Shi](https://shiye21.github.io) and [Prof. Jingya Wang](https://faculty.sist.shanghaitech.edu.cn/faculty/wangjingya/),who are experts in the field of Machine Learning and Computer Vision.I get B.E.
 Degree in China University of Petroleum under the supervision of [Prof. Yunquan Song](http://sci.upc.edu.cn/2025/0507/c6755a461574/page.htm), who is an expert in the field of High-Dimensional Statistic.

 My Research interest include MLLM and Computer Vision.
-Now I focus on the topic of Digital Human, Motion Generation and Robot Manipulation.
+Now I focus on the topic of Motion Generation and Robot Manipulation.
 I am looking for Collaborators and Friends.
 Feel free to contact me if you are interested in these fantasic topics!

 Email :zhangzhh2024 AT shanghaitech DOT edu DOT cn